DS-100/sp21/calendar.md

 <a name='ldlc'></a>

-## Discussion, Lab, and Special Events Calendar
+## Section and Special Events Calendar

 This calendar contains times for